zeeshan-haidar/nexar-estore/README.md

 # README

-This is the documentation of this project
+This is the documentation of this project,
+It's a e-commerece site

 soon will work on it

 This README would normally document whatever steps are necessary to get the application up and running. we will try to improve it

 Things you may want to cover: